mat-diak/gilded-rose-tech-test/README.md

   - Normal items:
     - quality
-      in date:
+      - in date:
         - decreases by 1 everyday
+      - out of date:
+        - decreaeses by 2
     - sellIn
-      in date:
       - decreases by 1 everyday

   - Aged Brie
     - quality
-      in date:
+      - in date:
         - increases by 1 everyday
+      - out of date
+        - increases by 2 everyday
     -sellIn
-      in date:
       - decreases by 1 everyday

+  - Sulfurus
+    -quality
+      N/A
+    -sellIn
+      N/A

+  - backstage pass
+    - quality up by 1